One of the most common questions we get is: what is a messaging app?

 Here:

-• Messages are the gameplay.
+- Messages are the interaction.

 It’s not about forcing everything into chat.
 It’s about designing for what chat does best.